CCIW source code

 The project uses an old style layout, with all the apps inside the 'cciw' module.

-Some of the apps do not have their own views, especially the forums, because of the connections between different models.
+Some of the apps do not have their own views, because of the connections between different models.
 So a lot of view functions are in cciw.cciwmain.views.

 The 'officers' and 'bookings' apps are structured in a more obvious way and are more separated than the other apps, although there are still strong dependencies between apps.